 |10.||Fujifilm X100T||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |16.||Nikon P7800||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the X100F has a microphone port, which is missing on the X30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X100F and the X30 are recent models that are part of the current product line-up.
-The X30 replaced the earlier Fujifilm X20, while the X100F followed on from the Fujifilm X100T.
+The X30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So how do things add up?
 Is the Fujifilm X100F better than the Fujifilm X30 or vice versa?
 The listing below highlights the relative strengths of the two models.